Zippycz3ch/k6-by-zippy/readme.md

 # k6custom Performance Testing Stack

-This repository provides a complete local environment for UI performance testing using Grafana k6, InfluxDB v2.x and Grafana dashboards/
+This repository provides a complete local environment for UI performance testing using Grafana k6, InfluxDB v2.x and Grafana dashboards.

 Change your passwords if you use this as non local setup!